What is zero-waste?

 Save resources with smart food planning

 Using a portion planner takes out the guess work for event planning.
 Consider how many people you will serve and what type of beverages and food you will provide.
 Below are a few of the available planners that come up in a web search.
+In addition, plan to have some clear food storage containers on hand.
+This will allow you to see the leftovers in your fridge.
+Clear containers are widely available and vary widely in both price and style (something for everyone).
+You can also plan to send leftovers home with people.
+For larger amounts of leftover food, consider donation.
+The Thurston County Food Bank does take donations of prepared food and The Good Samaritan Act protects those who donate.
+If you want to read the entire Act, the link is below.
 Thurston County maintains this list as a courtesy to the public and does not endorse or guarantee the quality of the service offered or provided.

 This page last updated: